SysManSquad/sysmansquadblogdev/content/posts/2020-09-27-use-the-task-sequence-deployment-type-to-deploy-an-application-with-sensitive-information/index.md

                 </h5>

                 <p class="has-text-align-justify">
-                  The first step is to<strong> create a package with the MMA source</strong> (Remember you can’t use applications in a TS used as an application deployment type).
+                  The first step is to** create a package with the MMA source** (Remember you can’t use applications in a TS used as an application deployment type).
 This time, create a package with only the source and no program.
-Once it is created, <strong>distribute the package</strong> to your target Distribution Point(s).
+Once it is created, **distribute the package** to your target Distribution Point(s).
                 </p>

                 <p class="has-text-align-justify">